krishisharma45/mlflow_hidden_gems/README.md

 ### Launching the Application

-To launch this application, you need to first build the Docker image using
+To launch this application, you need to first create a .env file for this project.
+Please use the .env.example to help you build your .env file.
+Then, you need to build the Docker image using

 ```sh
 bin/build.sh